sttk/sabi-go/README.md

 }

 func (dax ConsoleDax) Output(text string) errs.Err {
-    fmt.Println(text)
+    fmt.Print(text)
     return errs.Ok()
 }
 ```

 And the following code is an example of a constructor function of a struct
-based on DaxBase into which the above two dax are integrated.
+based on `DaxBase` into which the above two dax are integrated.
 This implementation also serves as a list of the external data sources being
 used.